Kron4ek/Wine-Builds/README.md

 =======================================================================

 ESYNC-Staging-PBA builds compiled with Staging, ESYNC and PBA patches.
-They are also contains ESYNC compatibility fixes from Tk-Glitch github repository.
+They are also contain ESYNC compatibility fixes from Tk-Glitch github repository.

 Other patches that are used in these builds: